spinkube/documentation/content/en/docs/spin-operator/_index.md

 For application developers interested in writing their first Spin App, check out the [`spin kube` plugin]({{< ref "spin-plugin-kube" >}}) documentation.
 By the end of the quickstart, you'll have an application ready to deploy to your Kubernetes cluster of choice.

-For platform engineers interested in cluster operations and working with Spin Operator, visit our [Spin Operator quickstart]({{< ref "/docs/spin-operator/quickstart" >}}).
+For platform engineers interested in cluster operations and working with Spin Operator, visit our [Quickstart Guide]({{< ref "quickstart" >}}).
 We provide you with a simple quickstart SpinApp to use alongside spin operator.